Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence Classification: Introduction

 Automating student behavioral engagement in classrooms has received considerable attention due to advances in computer vision and deep learning.
-Existing studies for student behavior analysis can be categorized according to the target outcome into action recognition, learning analytics, and engagement measurement.
-Methods for recognizing student actions focus on identifying a particular group of students' behaviors without conducting additional analysis, providing instructors with minimal useful information.
+Existing studies for student behavior analysis can generally be categorized according to the target outcome into three groups: action recognition, learning analytics, and engagement measurement.
+Action recognition approaches focus on identifying a particular group of students' behaviors without conducting additional analysis, providing instructors with minimal useful information.
 Furthermore, a considerable number of studies \cite{li2019sleep,zheng2020intelligent} formulated student behavior analysis as single- or multi-object detection, ignoring the complexity and diversity of student behaviors.
-Learning analytics approaches, which use current computer vision techniques to analyze student behavior, provide a set of visual features but little useful information for instructors.
-In these approaches, a specific student's actions, gaze, and/or facial expression are usually employed in estimating the student's engagement.
+Learning analytics approaches \cite{ahuja2019edusense}, which use current computer vision techniques to get a specific student's actions, gaze, and/or facial expression, provide a set of visual features but little useful information for instructors.